ClearingHouse/ClearingHouse/README.md

 current (buy) order is listed as an open order itself.
 If there exist multiple open orders at the same price, then order that was placed earlier is matched first.

-Open orders cannot be changed.
-To cancel an open order of your own, simply [attempt to] fill it yourself.

 Open orders expire after they have been open for a user‐specified number of blocks.
 Order Matches waiting for Bitcoin payments expire as soon as one of the